Skip to Main Content

 .Source: SCALE (https://pascalsc.libguides.com/scale/info)

-Recent Affordable Learning data:
+Recent Affordable Learning National Data:

 • 56%, of college students say they can no longer afford their tuition costs*